-Before we can execute our adaptive program, we must turn the underspecified traversal specification (the strategy) into a fully specified traversal specification that we call the traversal graph; Figure 2(c) shows the traversal graph for our example.
+traversal graph; Figure 2(c) shows the traversal graph for our example.
 It is computed by replacing every edge, from a node S to a node T, in the strategy graph, with the maximal subgraph of the input schema that contains all nodes reachable from S and that can reach T. For example, the strategy edge from BusRoute to Driver is replaced with the subgraph that contains BusRoute, Bus, and Driver.
 The traversal graph nodes drawn with a thick line correspond to the nodes from the strategy.

 To execute our adaptive program on the data graph shown in Figure 2(d) (which satisfies the input schema) we also need both the traversal graph and the behavior, as indicated in Listing 5.
 The execution proceeds as follows: starting with the object busRouteObj in the input data graph as the current object and the singleton set containing the source node (whose label is BusRoute which is the type of the current object) in the traversal graph as the current set of traversal graph nodes; we first execute any advices attached to BusRoute in the behavior.
 In our example, there is one such advice attached to BusRoute.
 Then, we go through the children of the current object (busRouteObj in our example).
 For each child object we identify the set of traversal graph nodes that are both a child of any node in the current set of traversal graph nodes and whose label is the same as the type of the current child object.
-In our example, the
+In our example, the first (and only) child to consider is bus0bj and the set of traversal graph nodes that satisfy both conditions contains the two nodes in the traversal graph labeled Bus.
+In case the

-3The caret symbol ($\hat{}$) is used to denote the source node of a strategy or a traversal graph.
+3The caret symbol $(^)$ is used to denote the source node of a strategy or a traversal graph.

 '''

-ExecuteAdaptiveProgram(tgNodes, obj,
+ExecuteAdaptiveProgram (tgNodes, obj,

 beh)

 \{ type = obj.getType() \}

 advice = beh.getAdviceForType(type);

 if (advice != Empty)

 'advice.fire(obj);

-foreach (child:obj.getChildren())
+foreach(child:obj.getChildren())

 { nextTgNodes = GetNextTgNodes(tgNodes,

 child.getType());

 if (nextTgNodes!=EmptyList)

-{ ExecuteAdaptiveProgram(nextTGNodes
+{ ExecuteAdaptiveProgram (nextTGNodes)

 child, beh); } } }

 GetNextTgNodes(currentTgNodes, label)

-\{ \text{ nextTgNodes} = \text{EmptyList}; \}
+{ nextTgNodes = EmptyList;

 foreach(tgNode:currentTgNodes)

 nextTgNodes.append(

 Ł

 tgNode.getChildren(label)); }

 return nextTGNodes; }

 '''